cbrown350/mealie-google-docs-importer/README.md

 3. Create a new OAuth credential, download the credentials JSON file and save it as `googleDriveCredentials.json` in the project root
    - Make sure to set the redirect URI to `http://localhost:3000/oauth2callback` before downloading the JSON file
 4. Copy `.env.example` to `.env` and fill in your:
-   - OpenAI API key
+   - OpenAI API settings
-   - Mealie API URL
+   - Mealie API URL and key
-   - Mealie API key
+   - Google Drive root folder ID

 ## Usage